The Boy with the Moon on his Forehead: Day's version

 After the potter and his wife die, the twin children move to the king's city.
 When they enter a bazaar, the whole place illuminates all of a sudden.
 Fascinated by their beauty, the men at the bazaar promise to build a house for them, which they do.
 The boy hires a horse and hunts game in the nearby forests.
 One day, the king, also on a hunt, sees the mysterious boy.
 The youth shoots an arrow at a deer, but the force of the maneuver lets loose his turban, and the king can see his lunar birthmark.

 The king returns to the six queens and tells them the incident, thinking about the son he might have had.
 The queens notice the youth is the boy they tried to kill in the past, and send the midwife to talk to both twins.
 The youth's sister is paid a visit by the midwife, who tells her her house need the kataki flower, guarded by 700 rakshasas.

 The boy travels far across the ocean and finds a maiden named Pushpavati sleeping in a death-like state controlled by a golden and a silver baton.
 The maidens bids him to hide, as a rakshasa comes to wake up the girl.
 Pushpavati asks the demoness what may happen when she dies, and the creature answer that fate ordained that only the man with a moon on his forehead and stars on his palms can get a wooden box in a deep tank of water which contains the death of all rakshasas.

-The boy follows the rakshasas' instructions, gets the wooden box, crushes the two bees that were inside and kill the demons.
+The boy follows the rakshasas' instructions, gets the wooden box, crushes the two bees that were inside and kills the demons.
 He takes a bunch of kataki flowers to his sister, along with the maiden.
 They return home safe and sound.
 One day, the youth invites the king to his house, where the whole truth is revealed by Lady Pushpavati.
 The king buries the six queens in the ground and reinstates the twins' mother to her rightful place.